cybermouflons/CCSC-CTF-2022/misc/pickle-rick/README.md

 print(base64.b64encode(golf_payload).decode("utf-8"))
 ```

-Note that you need to use `ls` initially, to realise that the flag is in the root dir.
+Note that you need to use `ls` initially, to observe that the flag is in the root dir.
 </details>